learn-co-curriculum/phase-0-html-lists-lab/README.md

 we know that we're looking at a _big_ page header.
 In this lesson, we're going to be looking at a few new tags that help us organize _lists_ of related content.

-## What are Unordered And Ordered HTML Lists?
+## Recognize Unordered And Ordered HTML Lists

 Lets say, for instance, we were building a personal website and wanted to list out our favorite foods.
 We _could_ write this like so: